 - Have high and consistent expectations

-Most of us would consider we have high expectations for kids, which is good.
+Most of us believe we have high expectations for kids, which is good.
 However, don’t let your high expectations limit your students with what they can accomplish.
 Your students will reach and often surpass your high expectations and when they do, don’t hold them back.
 Often our perception of what they can accomplish limits them, even when they are set at high levels.
 Push the students and they will surprise you…and you might surprise yourself.
 Also, those expectations need to be held consistent throughout the building.
-Expectations are the Constitution of the school and need to be known and upheld in all areas at all times.
+Expectations are the constitution of the school and need to be known and upheld in all areas at all times.
 Students from trauma or adverse backgrounds have significant difficulties adapting to differing systems or environments.

 - Scaffold instruction to grade level standards

 Kids need access to grade level curriculum and grade level expectations.
-Yes, some students are not ready for it but if we keep playing catch up by working on math facts when they are in the middle school, they are never going to get exposed to higher level thinking.
+Yes, some students are not ready for it but if we keep playing catch-up by working on math facts when they are in middle school, they are never going to get exposed to higher level thinking.
 Educators need to find ways to expose all students to grade level curriculum and standards while scaffolding their learning or finding ways to provide intervention to them outside of the core instruction.

 - Teach vocabulary explicitly

 Vocabulary, vocabulary, and more vocabulary.
-You’ve read the research, students coming from a poverty background have been exposed to an incredible shortage of words compared to their peers brought up in a middle class home.
+You’ve read the research: students coming from a poverty background have been exposed to an incredible shortage of words compared to their peers brought up in a middle class home.
 What does this mean to you as an educator?
 You have to go double time to expose kids to vocabulary that is varied, challenging, and new to them.
-Students need a rich vocabulary environment to catch up and this doesn’t mean that you teach the same themed words that come with the various seasons.
+Students need a rich vocabulary environment to catch-up and this doesn’t mean that you teach the same themed words that come with the various seasons.
 You have to be intentional about this and constantly on the lookout for opportunities to build this.
-Focus not only on the Tier 3 words which are content specific but provide ample exposure to the Tier 2 words that provide meaning and comprehension.
+Focus not only on the Tier 3 words which are content-specific but provide ample exposure to the Tier 2 words that provide meaning and comprehension.